-A.3.2.1 <files format = "" > (optional)
+A.3.2.1 <files>

 Description: The well point files to be imported.
-This element can be repeated in order to import different files in different locations.

-Attribute: format File format.
-See Table 8.1 on page 38.
+This element can be repeated in order to import different files in different locations.See Table 8.1 on page 31 for details on the file format.